-- People for admission to a LTRCF should be tested for SARS-CoV-2.
+- 1. People for admission to a LTRCF should be tested for SARS-CoV-2.
 This applies to transfer from a hospital or another LTRCF or to people admitted from the community.
-This is to help identify most of those who have infection, but it will not detect all of those with infection. - Testing should be performed within three days of planned admission to the LTRCF if transfer is from a hospital or another LTRCF and should also be performed whenever possible for admissions from the community. - Where testing is not performed before admission, it should be carried out within one day of admission. - Irrespective of testing, all residents should be assessed before admission to ensure they are not known COVID-19 contacts and have no clinical symptoms suggestive of COVID-19. - The requirement for testing in advance of transfer or admission does not apply to people who, in the last six months have already had confirmed COVID-19, and who are no longer considered infectious to others (minimum 14 days since onset of symptoms and no fever for the last five days). - The requirement for testing in advance of transfer or admission does not apply to settings caring for children under the age of 18 - The requirement for testing in advance of transfer or admission does not apply to people who are returning to supported/assisted living or small group homes (generally less than five residents) following discharge from hospital, where the facility is more reflective of a household setting - For patients or residents who decline or are clearly distressed by collection of a nasopharyngeal sample a deep nasal sample (also known as a mid-turbinate swab) is often less uncomfortable.
-Page 65 of 74
+This is to help identify most of those who have infection, but it will not detect all of those with infection. - 2.
+Testing should be performed within three days of planned admission to the LTRCF if transfer is from a hospital or another LTRCF and should also be performed whenever possible for admissions from the community. - 3.
+Where testing is not performed before admission, it should be carried out within one day of admission. - 4.
+Irrespective of testing, all residents should be assessed before admission to ensure they are not known COVID-19 contacts and have no clinical symptoms suggestive of COVID-19. - 5.
+The requirement for testing in advance of transfer or admission does not apply to people who have significant vaccine protection or who have had confirmed COVID-19 in the previous 9 months, and who are no longer considered infectious to others (minimum 14 days since onset of symptoms and no fever for the last five days). - 6.
+The requirement for testing in advance of transfer or admission does not apply to settings caring for children under the age of 18 - 7.
+The requirement for testing in advance of transfer or admission does not apply to people who are returning to supported/assisted living or small group homes (generally less than five residents) following discharge from hospital, where the facility is more reflective of a household setting - 8.
+For patients or residents who decline or are clearly distressed by collection of a nasopharyngeal sample a deep nasal sample (also known as a mid-turbinate swab) is often less uncomfortable.
 Deep nasals swabs should generally be used for surveillance testing on people who require very frequent testing and for those in whom a nasopharyngeal sample collection is difficult or distressing.
 An anterior nasal swab is NOT a suitable sample.
-Some residents may decline testing, or may find the process too distressing and that testing may not be appropriate in every situation (Refer to DoH Guidance on Ethical Considerations Relating to Long-Term Residential Care Facilities in the context of COVID-19).
+Some residents may decline testing, or may find the process too distressing and that testing may not be appropriate in every situation (Refer to DOH Guidance on Ethical Considerations Relating to Long-Term Residential Care Facilities in the context of COVID-19).